 Family Nurse Practitioner Residency Training Program

-Holyoke Health Center is pleased to announce its Family Nurse Practitioner Residency Training Program.
-The residency is a 12-month program providing intensive training in both the clinical complexity of family practice in the safety net setting and training to a high performance, patient-centered medical home model for primary care.
+The Holyoke Health Center's Family Nurse Practitioner Residency is a 12-month program providing intensive training in both the clinical complexity of family practice in the safety net setting and training to a high performance, patient-centered medical home model for primary care.

 The program is specifically intended for new family nurse practitioners who are committed to developing careers as primary care providers in the challenging setting of community health centers and other safety net settings.

 The residency is a full-time, 12-month salaried position with a one-year employment commitment after completion of the program.
 The program structure includes precepted primary care sessions, specialty rotations, mentored independent clinics, didactic sessions and quality improvement.

 We're training the residents to Holyoke Health Center's model of high-performance health care: advanced access scheduling, planned care, the chronic care model, integrated behavioral health/primary care, and a team-based approach, with expert use of health information technology and the electronic health record.